The day-to-day lives of Iron Age people

 Tanner:

 This job would be very tough on the hands, but otherwise quite laid back.
-It was a tanners job to process all of the skins the hunting parties brought in so they could be made into clothing and other leather goods.
+It was a tanner’s job to process all of the skins the hunting parties brought in so they could be made into clothing and other leather goods.
 The skins would have been cured using tannins, a type of oil plants naturally produce as a preservative and to make their skins waterproof.
-Acorns would most likely have been the tannin of choice as they contain a huge amount of it and would have been easy to gather in mass.
+Acorns would most likely have been the tannins of choice as they contain a huge amount of tannins and would have been easy to gather in mass.

-If you grab a few acorns, crush them up a little and put them in some water, it will turn a murky yellow colour after a couple of days.
+If you grab a few acorns, crush them up a little, and put them in some water, it will turn a murky yellow color after a couple of days.
 This is all the tannins leaking out in a form that can be easily collected.
 Skins would be dried and stretched before being boiled in tannin water before once more being stretched and dried.

-When a skin had been cured its far to tough to make clothing from right away and so must be softened.
+When a skin has been cured it’s far too tough to make clothing from right away and so must be softened.
 A process that involves constantly scrunching the leather round until it goes soft, a task that would take hours per skin.
+If acorns weren’t available then other substances could be used.
+An early form of leather was made from boiling the animal skins in urine before drying and stretching them out.

 Forager: